Trudeau says protests must end, truckers brace for crackdown | Law-Order

 The protests have shaken Canada's reputation for civility and rule-following and inspired similar convoys in France, New Zealand and the Netherlands.

-Early this week, Trudeau invoked Canada's Emergencies Act, empowering law enforcement authorities to declare the blockades illegal, tow away trucks and punish the drivers by arresting them, freezing their bank accounts and suspending their licenses.
+Early this week, the prime minister invoked Canada's Emergencies Act, empowering law enforcement authorities to declare the blockades illegal, tow away trucks and punish the drivers by arresting them, freezing their bank accounts and suspending their licenses.

-On Wednesday, Ottawa police handed out leaflets warning the truckers to leave immediately or face the consequences, and the city's police chief declared his intention to break the siege and take back downtown “in the coming days”.
+On Thursday, Trudeau and some of his top ministers took turns strongly warning the Ottawa protesters to leave or face the consequences, in an apparent move by the government to avert a clash, or at least show it had gone the extra mile to avoid one.

+Deputy Prime Minister Chrystia Freeland said the government had begun freezing truckers' accounts as threatened.
+"It is happening.
+I do have the numbers in front of me," she said.

-Officers on Thursday delivered a third round of warnings and also placed notices on vehicles, helpfully advising owners how and where to pick up their trucks if they are towed.
+Ottawa police likewise handed out leaflets on both Wednesday and Thursday telling the truckers to end the siege, and also helpfully placed notices on vehicles informing owners how and where to pick up their trucks if they are towed.

 The occupation has infuriated many Ottawa residents.